jmwislez/fli3d/YAMCS.md

 ## Setting up the Packet Viewer

-The best way to get the Packet Viewer is from the Yamcs release page: https://github.com/yamcs/yamcs/releases
+There is a rudimentary packet viewer in the Yamcs Server web interface, but the Packet Viewer application is more powerful and user friendly.
+And it does decode the telemetry packets.
+The best way to get the Packet Viewer is from the Yamcs release page: https://github.com/yamcs/yamcs/releases.

-I personally did not yet manage to get it to work.
-I did not put much effort on it, as there is a rudimentary packet viewer in the Yamcs Server web interface, which was sufficient to support my debugging work.
+Use the item under the File menu to connect to your running Yamcs server, not forgetting to set the instance (in our case "fli3d" or "esp32-demo"), and tick "Server MDB".
+You should see packets come in in real time, and be able to click on them for analysis.
+Nice!

 ## Adding Event packets